pavankothawade/Aladdin-2D-Game/Team_activity.md

 * To find object images that can fit in game definition.
 * To focus more on next level of game to make it interesting.

+Pavan Kothawade
+* To make class diagram of the code in our game.
+* To refactor the code.
+* To implemet design pattern in our game .

 ### What are the current blockers/challenges the team is facing?